nextcloud/documentation/admin_manual/configuration_files/encryption_configuration.rst

 ownCloud's server-side encryption generates a strong encryption key, which is unlocked by user's passwords.
 So your users don't need to track an extra password, but simply log in as they normally do.
-It encrypts only the contents of files, and not filenames and folder structures.
+It encrypts only the contents of files, and not filenames and directory structures.

 You should regularly backup all encryption keys to prevent permanent data loss.
 The encryption keys are stored in following directories: